Find Accommodation in South Africa

-De Volkskombuis in Stellenbosch — a review
+De Volkskombuis in Stellenbosch – A Review

 “De Volkskombuis?
 I can’t even pronounce that!” was my reaction when I heard where we were going for dinner.
 Forgive me, I grew up abroad and my Afrikaans is limited to “Dankie”.
 So on Tuesday night I found myself at De Volkskombuis Restaurant in Stellenbosch.
 Four foodies and a couple of racing enthusiasts meant that our conversation whiplashed between track times and what we had been cooking.
-We were all looking forward to our dinner immensely.
-I discovered that De Volkskombuis is a fine dining establishment which specializes in Cape Dutch cuisine, and was looking forward to some of my traditional favorites.

 We sat down at our corner table and enjoyed a good bottle of Neethlingshof cabernet sauvignon-merlot, a rich deep plumy red.
 De Volkskombuis has an extensive fine wine list that is a good reflection of the region.
 It is divided into the different cultivars and also offers other fantastic South African wines ranging in price from R70 to R410, or French champagne at R900 a bottle.